 For people suffering from nasal obstruction, the simple act of breathing can be cumbersome and taxing.
 One of the most severe contributors to nasal obstruction is nasal valve collapse, a condition where the air passages collapse during inhalation, creating considerable airway resistance.
-Nasal valve collapse is caused by a weakened upper and/or lower lateral nasal wall, a condition that until recently, had no effective noninvasive treatment.
+Nasal valve collapse is caused by a weakened upper and/or lower lateral nasal wall, a condition that, until recently, had no effective non-invasive treatment.

 Thanks to Latera, one of the newest and most innovative medical devices, patients can now have the freedom to live and breathe freely.
-Latera is a new minimally invasive treatment for nasal obstruction, that once implanted, can give the nasal passages the structural support to prevent collapse.
+Latera is a new minimally invasive treatment for nasal obstruction that, once implanted, can give the nasal passages the structural support to prevent collapse.

 Using a cannula that reaches deep into the nose, Latera is delivered into the nasal wall and implanted into the nose.
 The procedure is incredibly quick, lasting only a few minutes for either side of the nose.
 Latera can be administered either under general or local anesthesia, and patients can go home immediately after the procedure.

 Latera can vastly improve a patient’s everyday life by allowing them to breathe without nasal obstruction.
 Latera has been shown to improve a patient’s nasal breathing, ability to sleep, and ability to breathe through the nose during strenuous activity and exercise.
-Latera is especially remarkable because it can fix the structural problems of the nasal airways without altering appearance of the nose—which is often a major concern for patients undergoing functional rhinoplasty.
+Latera is especially remarkable because it can fix the structural problems of the nasal airways without altering the appearance of the nose—which is often a major concern for patients undergoing functional rhinoplasty.